Raghavan2005/lunar-light/src/data/blog/adding-new-post.md

 author: Sat Naing
 pubDatetime: 2022-09-23T15:22:00Z
 modDatetime: 2025-03-22T06:25:46.734Z
-title: Adding new posts in AstroPaper theme
+title: Adding new posts in LunarLight theme
 slug: adding-new-posts-in-astropaper-theme
 featured: true
 draft: false
 tags:
   - docs
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  Some rules & recommendations for creating or adding new posts using LunarLight theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts in LunarLight blog theme.

 <figure>
   <img